 - Utility regulators, too, can refer their markets to the CMA for an investigation, having carried out their own prior study.

-The CMA is required to decide whether there is an Adverse Effect on Competition ('AEC') arising out of an identifiable feature or features of the market.
+In a Market Investigation, the CMA is required to decide whether there is an Adverse Effect on Competition ('AEC') arising out of an identifiable feature or features of the market.
 The Authority follows a fairly standard process for all market investigations, which need to be completed within months:

 1. The CMA identifies possible theories of harm - i.e. features which may be causing an AEC.
 It then identifies what evidence would be needed to demonstrate (in the case of each theory) that harm would indeed be likely to result from that feature.
 This helps to focus the inquiry because the CC can look for particular evidence, rather than ask every question that comes to mind.
 Then, if the evidence is found, remedial action can be taken - or, if the evidence is not found, the market can be cleared.